Classics and Other Favorites

 WHO MADE THIS SITE?

 Back around the year 2000, when a repeated viewing of "The Birds" sent me for details about its handsome and talented leading man, I was

-I found an big list of films, some scattered biographical information, a few photos.
+I found a long list of films, some scattered biographical information, a few photos.
 But there was no central source with the all the information about